.

 The Best Shoe Brands for Kids with Extra Wide Feet – Extra Depth, Rounder Toe-Boxes, and Extra Wide Widths!

 Some children have extra wide feet with a high instep, which makes it even harder to find shoes that properly fit.
 Do you know what the instep of the foot is?
 The instep is the top part of the foot, and when it’s high, it requires a shoe that is really deep to prevent it from rubbing against the top part of the shoe.
-See the image below for clarification purposes:
+See the image below for clarification purposes and notice how much extra foot volume needs to be fitted inside the shoes.

 I have found that there are certain children’s shoe brands that tend to be more consistent when it comes to fitting a child with extra wide feet.